virtual-repository/virtual-ows/README.md

 virtual-geoserver
 =================

-A Virtual Repository Plugin for GeoServie
+A Virtual Repository Plugin for GeoServers